 The aim of this field program is to give you experience in regional mapping, detailed field observation and geological interpretation by working in a terrain consisting of carbonate and terrigenous sedimentary and volcanic rocks.
 You will also gain experience in working in a field camp and establishing good relations with farmers and landholders.

-The Buchan field camp will be run in July 2016:
+One Buchan field camp will be run in June/July 2019:

 The department can provide transport for all students attending the camp.
 If you wish to bring your own vehicle, please see Stephen Gallagher.